alvarengacarlos/Terraform-Training/2/README.md

 tf apply -var="project_name=YOUR_PROJECT_NAME"
 ```

-- If you receive a cli error about Auto Scaling Group, do not worry, all will work normally.

 - Save the file `terraform.tfstate` that contains all information about your provision resources.

 - Access the applications using your load balancer `DNS name`.
 Notice that there is a time for the services start, about 5 minutes after instance is created, so wait a few minutes before make requests.